Adare is Designated as a Heritage Town by the Irish Government:

 The visitor centre has a cafeteria that serves soups, salads, sandwiches and freshly made quiches and pies.
 We had a very nice fetta cheese and sundried tomato sandwich which was delicious and fellow travellers enjoyed their quiches and pies.

-From Limerick city, Adare is only 16 km by road.Can you please comment below?
-I'd appreciate it.
+From Limerick city, Adare is only 16 km by road.Participate in the conversation by leaving your comment below.